carolinelavergne/POC_VS/USER_GUIDE.md

 Prerequisites are:

--  get Vs Code, cypress and cucumber : cf SETUP.md
+-  Get Vs Code, cypress and cucumber : cf SETUP.md

 ### Files and folders Organization ###